Honda Integra Type R DC2 vs DC5: Complete Comparison

 Yes but compromised.
 Noisy, firm, dated interior.
 Fine for enthusiasts, punishing for normal use.

 Similar mechanically.
 DC2's age means more wear-related issues.
-DC5 has more electrics to fail.
+DC5 has more electronics to fail.

 DC5.
-More affordable, easier to live with, still delivers 90% of DC2 experience.
+More affordable, easier to live with, still delivers 90% of the DC2 experience.

 DC2: Getting expensive (rarity).
 DC5: More reasonable (shared with EP3/FN2).